NotTejasRao/AdiCards/README.md

 A flashcard webapp created in Python using Django.

 ## Installation
-Create a Django project
+Create a Django project:
 ```
 django-admin startproject mysite
 ```

-Clone this repository in the root directory of that project
+Clone this repository in the root directory of that project:
 ```
 git clone https://github.com/NotTejasRao/LeetCards.git
 ```

-In ```urls.py```, add
+In ```urls.py```, add:
 ```python
 urlpatterns = [path('', include('leetcards.urls'))]
 ```

-In ```settings.py```, add
+In ```settings.py```, add:
 ```python
 INSTALLED_APPS = ['leetcards']
 ```

-Create the database
+Migrate models to the database:
 ```
 python manage.py migrate
 ```

-Run the development server
+Run the development server:
 ```
 python manage.py runserver
 ```

-You should now have the project running on localhost:8000
+You should now have the project running on localhost:8000.

 ## Contribute